 You'll typically see this design represented, in some way, as dishes being sprayed with water.
 It can take the form of the dishwasher image, which will be a square and isn't to be confused with the rectangle shape of the microwave icon.

-Straight from the Tupperware website, this handy chart is perfect for determining how to recycle your plastic containers when they’ve fulfilled their duty in your kitchen cabinets.
+Sometimes that deep dish pizza just puts way too many grease stains in my food containers, so I like to replace them.
+Straight from the Tupperware website, this handy chart is perfect for determining how to recycle your plastic containers when they've fulfilled their duty in your kitchen cabinets.

 While these food containers are useful for many things, and BPA free, Glad food containers are not for boiling or for using on hot stove tops.